hugomcfonseca/webhook-demultiplexer/README.md

 # webhook-demultiplexer

-Go API to translate Status Cake webhooks
+REST API, developed in Go, to provide a translate layer between Status Cake webhooks and a given application's API.

+## Getting Started